chobbs/zoomus-speech/README.md

-# Zoom-GoogleSpeech
+# Zoom Meeting Context Terms

 ## Motivation

 This is a simple example combining the Zoom.us API and Google Speech API.
+Small example to demonstrate to extract sales taxonomy terms from a Zoom cloud meeting recording for the context of the call.

 ```js